ronialchemist/CPM-API/README.md

-# CPM Buscador de Arquivo
+# API do CPM
-Uma aplicação web criada para indexar e buscar arquivos físicos de alunos.
+API que alimenta as aplicações web do CPM